gvwilson/thirdbit/fiction/iffy/index.md

 "Oh c'mon."
 Honesty bumped der hip against Iffy's.
-"First asked two different cores *and* Uncle Osman 'long by Pier Nine 'bout that pump they showed you.
+"First asked Uncle Osman 'long by Pier Nine 'bout that pump de showed you.
-They neither had a siggy what it was, an' you jus' come right out an' tell 'em.
+He din't have a siggy what it was, an' you jus' come right out an' tell 'em.
 The stuff you have in your head," de finished admiringly, shaking der own in wonder.